miguelptome/miguelptome/README.md

 Hi.
 I’m Miguel.

 I have some demos and "hello world" sample projects shared to you here.

 I'm a Software Engineer currently working at Edge consulting company.

-For more information about me, check out [my linkedin!](https://www.linkedin.com/in/miguelptome).
+For more information about me 💬, check out [my linkedin!](https://www.linkedin.com/in/miguelptome).

 <!--
 **miguelptome/miguelptome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.